scanny/python-pptx/docs/dev/analysis/shp-hyperlink.rst

 * Run an arbitrary program
 * Execute an OLE action

-In addition to performing one of these actions, zero, one, or both of two auxiliarly actions can be triggered by clicking:
+In addition to performing one of these actions, zero, one, or both of two auxiliary actions can be triggered by clicking:

 * Play a sound
 * Highlight the shape with a dashed line for a short time